• Skip to primary navigation

 Antibes is one of our favorites on the Côte d’Azur.
 It’s rarely mentioned first, but we’re going to make an exception!
 It may be less famous and luxurious than its neighbors Nice and Cannes, but it offers the charm of history, beautiful stonework and breathtaking views.

-It’s a pleasure to stroll through this human-sized commune, which offers magnificent Mediterranean landscapes, with ramparts, a rich heritage, sandy beaches and views of the sea and mountains.
+We really enjoyed strolling through this small, charming town, which offers magnificent Mediterranean scenery, including ramparts, a rich cultural heritage, sandy beaches, and views of the sea and the mountains.

 Last but not least, it’s an ideal place to relax: numerous beaches, water sports and leisure parks.
 In Antibes, you’ll immediately feel like you’re on vacation!